 If you make a mistake, and the media, the social influencers, and your customers respond with outrage, there’s one thing you can do to slow or stop the cancel culture train: apologize.

 And there’s one thing you can do to speed it up: apologize badly.

-Josh Bernoff, author of Writing Without Bullshit, says that when companies craft apologies, they should:
+Josh Bernoff, author of Writing Without Bullshit, says that when companies craft apologies, they should do five things:

 - Be as brief as possible

 - Clearly explain what happened